Digital Tools to Improve Access to Care for Rural Populations

 Theme 2: Health Equity/Social Determinants of Health

 There was a lot of discussion around making healthcare delivery more equitable.
 Social Determinants of Health are the social, environmental, and economic factors that people are born into that affect their health outcomes.
-An individual’s zip code, for instance, is one of the most important determinants of health outcomes.
-So, when zip code data is de-identified/removed from patient data, we’re missing critical aspects of health data.
+Notably, an individual’s zip code stands out as a pivotal determinant of health outcomes.
+Therefore, when zip code data is de-identified or removed from patient data, crucial facets of health information are overlooked.

 There are a ton of startups using predictive analytics to create more equitable care experiences, and we’re interested to see how hospitals and health systems leverage these tools in the future.